walkthetalk/zircon/docs/ddk/driver-development.md

 `ZX_ERR_NOT_SUPPORTED` in which case the devhost RPC layer will close the handles.

-## Protocol ops vs. ioctls
+## Protocol ops vs. FIDL messages

 Protocol ops define the DDK-internal API for a device.
-Ioctls define the external API.
-Define a protocol op if the function is primarily meant to be called by other drivers, and generally a driver should call a protocol op on its parent instead of an ioctl.
+FIDL messages define the external API.
+Define a protocol op if the function is meant to be called by other drivers.
+A driver should call a protocol op on its parent to make use of those functions.

 ## Isolate devices